karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 }
 ```

-# **If possible try to use the default .NET DI implementation, instead of another one**
+# **Use the default .NET DI container**

-Is there really any reason why I should to use another DI container that its not the default one?
+Is there really any reason why I should to use another DI container (e.g. Autofac) that its not the default one?
 To be honest, I haven't found one.

 And speaking about the default DI container, one thing I like to set in my templates is the ``ValidateScopes`` and ``ValidateOnBuild`` properties to ``true``.